 - Carbon emissions related to manufacturing the underlying hardware

-Carbon emissions from manufacturing of hardware components is another major contributor when it comes to carbon footprint calculations within the scope of this study.
+Carbon emissions from the manufacturing of hardware components are another major contributor when it comes to carbon footprint calculations within the scope of this study.

 How Kubernetes can help?

 Kubernetes is one of the most adopted technologies.
-As per the survey by Portworx, 68% of the companies have increased the usages of Kubernetes and IT automation and the adoption metrics is still increasing.
-For any application to be deployed over kubernetes, we need to create a kubernetes cluster which comprises any number of master and worker nodes.
+As per the survey by Portworx, 68% of the companies have increased the usage of Kubernetes and IT automation and the adoption metrics are still increasing.
+For any application to be deployed over Kubernetes, we need to create a Kubernetes cluster that comprises any number of master and worker nodes.
 These are nothing but instances/servers which are being initialized where all the applications will be deployed.
-The number of nodes keep on increasing as the load increases which eventually will contribute more and more to the Carbon footprint.
-But with the help of Kubernetes Autoscaling, we can lower down the count of nodes i.e, reduce the number of instances created as per the requirements.
+The number of nodes keeps on increasing as the load increases which eventually will contribute more and more to the Carbon footprint.
+But with the help of Kubernetes Autoscaling, we can lower the count of nodes i.e., reduce the number of instances created as per the requirements.

-A logistic company uses Kubernetes in their production to deploy all their micro-services.
-A single micro-service requires around 60 replicas which initializes around 20 instances of type - m5.2xlarge in region ap-south-1.
+A logistics company uses Kubernetes in its production to deploy all its micro-services.
+A single micro-service requires around 60 replicas which initialize around 20 instances of type - m5.2xlarge in region ap-south-1.
 If we calculate the Carbon Footprint of a single micro-service in 24 hours, it would be around 24,914 gCO₂eq.
-This is the amount of carbon footprint emitted just by a single micro-service for 24hrs, and there are thousands of micro-services in a well-versed organization which runs 24*7.
+This is the amount of carbon footprint emitted just by a single micro-service for 24hrs, and there are thousands of micro-services in a well-versed organization that runs 24*7.
 Now if you are wondering how this can be reduced.
-Well you are at the right place.
+Well, you are at the right place.

-The maximum traffic that a logistic company's First mile / Last mile app experiences is during the day-time, when the deliveries happen.
+The maximum traffic that a logistic company's First mile / Last mile app experiences are during the day-time when the deliveries happen.
 Generally, from morning around 8:00 AM, there’s a steep increase in the traffic and it experiences its peak in afternoon hours.
 That's when it would have the most number of pod replicas and nodes/instances.
 Then post 8:00 PM the traffic decreases spontaneously.
 During the off hours, when the traffic decreases, the count of replicas also drops to 6 from an average of 60 for each micro-service, which requires only 2 nodes/instances.
-The micro-service uses throughput metrics based horizontal pod auto scaling using Keda.
+The micro-service uses throughput metrics based on horizontal pod autoscaling using Keda.